 Best for Extreme Cold: Outdoor Research Lucent Heated Sensor Glove at Amazon

 "Ramp up the heat by toggling on the electronic heat feature."

 Our Top Picks

-Our writers spent 5 hours researching the most popular snowboard gloves on the market.
-Before making their final recommendations, they considered 20 different gloves overall, screened options from 12 different brands and manufacturers, read over 15 user reviews (both positive and negative), and tested 3 of the gloves themselves.
+Our writers spent 35 hours researching and testing the most popular snowboard gloves on the market.
+Before making their final recommendations, they considered 9 different snowboard gloves overall, screened options from 3 different brands and manufacturers, and read over 12 user reviews (both positive and negative).
 All of this research adds up to recommendations you can trust.